 Center for Education History

 The Center for Education at Wolf Trap is a nonprofit, national, arts-in-education resource center for children, parents, educators, and performing artists.
 The Center is the new home to Wolf Trap's acclaimed Education Programs, which provide lifelong learning through the arts.
-It also houses the renowned Wolf Trap Opera Company and Wolf Trap Foundation administrative staff.
+It also houses the renowned Wolf Trap Opera and Wolf Trap Foundation administrative staff.

 This state-of-the-art facility, which officially opened and was dedicated on May 19, 2003, includes a 2-level Education Pavilion and the Earle C. Williams Learning Center.
 The technology-rich environment allows Wolf Trap to strengthen and expand its proven Education Programs to impact countless lives regionally, nationally, and around the world for generations to come.